Lightcurves of the Karin family asteroids: Introduction

 Asteroid families are remnants of catastrophic disruption and reaccumulation events between small bodies in the solar system \citep[e.g. ][]{michel2003}.
-Each member of asteroid families could provide us with clues about the family-formation events that created them.
-However, since the ages of asteroid families are generally old ($\sim$Gyr), it is quite likely that the family members have undergone significant orbital, collisional, and spin-state evolution that masks properties of original family-forming events.
+Each member of an asteroid family has the potential to provide us with clues about the family-formation events that created them.
+However, since asteroid families are generally old ($\sim$Gyr), it is quite likely that the family members have undergone significant orbital, collisional, and spin-state evolution that masks properties of the original family-forming events.

 A sophisticated numerical technique devised by \citet{nesvorny2002} changed the above situation.
 Using their method, they detected three young asteroid families in the main belt: the Karin family ($\sim$5.8 Myr old), the Iannini family ($\sim$5 Myr old), and the Veritas family ($\sim$8 Myr old).
-These families are remarkably younger than previously known asteroid families, and more and more younger asteroid clusters are being recognized \citep[e.g. ][]{nesvorny2006b,vokrouhlicky2008,vokrouhlicky2009}.
-Having these discoveries in our hand, there are many interesting aspects of the study of young asteroid families: their spin period distribution, their shape distribution, and possible detection of tumbling motion.
+These families are remarkably younger than previously known asteroid families, and more and more younger asteroid clusters have been recognized since then \citep[e.g. ][]{nesvorny2006b,vokrouhlicky2008,vokrouhlicky2009}.
+With these discoveries in hand, we find many aspects of the study of young asteroid families interesting: their spin period distribution, their shape distribution, and possible detection of non-principal axis rotation.

 We expect that the young family members preserve some properties of the original family-forming event in their spin period distribution.
-Although there are several laboratory experimental studies on the spin period distribution of collisional fragments \citep[e.g. ][]{fujiwara89,nakamura91,kadono2009}, it is hard to directly apply their results to real collisions between small solar system bodies in the gravity-dominant regime.
-Thus, observations of spin rate of the young asteroid family members can be a unique opportunity to collect information on large-scale collisions.
+Although there are several laboratory experimental studies on the spin period distribution of collisional fragments \citep[e.g. ][]{fujiwara89,nakamura91,kadono2009}, it is hard to directly apply their results to real collisions between Small Solar System Bodies (SSSBs) in the gravity-dominant regime.
+Thus, observations of spin rates of the young asteroid family members can be unique opportunities to collect information on large-scale collisions.